samrobbins85/dissertation/README.md

 # Dissertation
-My third year Computer Science dissertation comparing web assembly and javascript when used for image processing algorithms
+My third year Computer Science dissertation comparing web assembly and JavaScript when used for image processing algorithms